cobwebos/docs/articles/cognitive-services/Bing-Image-Search/bing-image-upgrade-guide-v5-to-v7.md

 - Renamed the `modulesRequested` query parameter to [modules](https://docs.microsoft.com/rest/api/cognitiveservices/bing-images-api-v7-reference#modules).

-- Ranamed the Annotations to Tags.
+- Renamed the Annotations to Tags.
 See [modules](https://docs.microsoft.com/rest/api/cognitiveservices/bing-images-api-v7-reference#modules) query parameter to Tags.

 - Changed the list of supported markets of the ShoppingSources filter value to en-US only.
 See [imageType](https://docs.microsoft.com/rest/api/cognitiveservices/bing-images-api-v7-reference#imagetype).